local

 No!
 The database only exists to store collected annotations.
 You can read in the raw data straight from a file or a custom source.
 As your data comes in, Prodigy will assign hashes to the examples, so it’ll always be able to tell whether an example has been annotated already or not.

-If you have existing annotations, you can convert them to Prodigy’s format for the given task and use the db-in command to import them to the database.
+If you have existing annotations, you can convert them to Prodigy’s format for the given task and use the

 Setup